IgorBG/SCM/lectures/lot_size_optimization/lot_size_optimization.md

 Working with the data for individual months we can use the average consumption and the monthly rate of cost of ownership.
 If we go into annual meters - we use total annual consumption and annual cost of ownership.

-After receiving Q~EOQ~ we follow the purchase plan.
-When the volume of planned consumption approaches the value of Q as much as possible~EOQ~, then a lot of that close quantity should be ordered.
+After receiving Q(EOQ) we follow the purchase plan.
+When the volume of planned consumption approaches the value of Q as much as possible EOQ, then a lot of that close quantity should be ordered.

 ### Economic delivery quantity expressed as order periods

 If the consumption has a high variation - deliveries will be carried out very irregularly.
 There are situations where the procurement department prioritizes the rhythmicity of deliveries.

-Using the economic quantity, we can work out how much supply per year we will have at that quantity - we divide the annual consumption by the economic quantity to supply: D/Q~EOQ~
+Using the economic quantity, we can work out how much supply per year we will have at that quantity - we divide the annual consumption by the economic quantity to supply:

+$$ D/Q_{EOQ} $$

 Having the number of deliveries per year, we can calculate the monthly periodicity by dividing 12 months by the number of deliveries.
 You will get a result: how many months would economy deliveries take place.